 Laryngeal electromyography (LEMG) measures electrical currents in the voice box muscles that are the result of nerve inputs.
 Looking at the pattern of the electric currents will indicate whether there is recovery or repair of nerve inputs and the degree of the nerve input problem.
 During the LEMG test, patients perform a number of tasks that would normally elicit characteristic actions in the tested muscles.
 Because a wide list of diseases may cause nerve injury, further tests (blood tests, x-rays, CT scans, etc) are usually required to identify the cause.

 The two treatment strategies to improve vocal function are voice therapy (like physical therapy for large muscle paralysis), and phonosurgery, an operation that repositions and/or reshapes the vocal folds to improve voice function.
 Voice therapy is normally the first treatment option.
-After voice therapy, the decision for surgery depends on the severity of the symptoms, vocal needs of the patient, position of paralyzed vocal folds, prognosis for recovery, and the cause of paresis/paralysis, if known.« Back to Library
+After voice therapy, the decision for surgery depends on the severity of the symptoms, vocal needs of the patient, the position of paralyzed vocal folds, the prognosis for recovery, and the cause of paresis/paralysis, if known.« Back to Library